 Healthcare technology trends include greater use of augmented reality (AR) and virtual reality (VR) for physician training and education purposes.
 AR and VR also can be used to visualize veins, assist in surgeries and reduce patients’ pain.

 The Irish research firm Research and Markets predicts the global AR and VR healthcare market will grow 22.5 percent to achieve a value of $9.79 billion dollars from 2023 to 2027.

 Three-dimensional (3D) printing in healthcare will continue being used in 2023 to develop models, medical devices, custom implants or joints, prosthetics, skin cells for burn victims and artificial organs as medical technology evolves.

 More and more people are wearing Apple Watches and other wearable devices that can track steps taken, heartbeats, blood oxygen levels and sleep patterns.
 Physicians and advance practice clinicians will need to incorporate the results from patients using these devices and others to monitor their health.

 The National Institutes of Health has launched a pilot COVID-19 “Home Test to Treat Program.”

 New in 2023 is the U-Scan from Withings, a sensor placed under the rim of a toilet bowl and assesses biomarkers and metabolites in a person’s urine and delivers the result to an app on the person’s phone.
 The system still requires U.S. Food and Drug Administration approval.

 The above list is just the beginning.
 Going forward into 2023, new technologies and innovations will continue to emerge and offer benefits to healthcare providers and patients alike.

-Merritt Hawkins, a division of AMN Healthcare, connects physicians and advanced practitioners with career opportunities across the U.S.
+AMN Healthcare connects physicians and advanced practitioners with career opportunities across the U.S.